artsiomshvedko/f/README.md

 - The $chmod parameter sets the permissions for the new directory.

 **Parameters**<br>
-- path – Path of the directory to create.
+- path – Path to the directory.
 - chmod – Directory permissions in octal string format (default '0755').

 **Return Values**<br>